 Actions under the TMDL will also have significant benefits far beyond the Chesapeake Bay itself.
 Benefits include helping to clean rivers and other waterways that support local economies and recreational pursuits like fishing and swimming, and serve as drinking water sources.

 In 2012, the jurisdictions submitted Phase II Watershed Implementation Plans designed to strengthen the initial cleanup strategies and reflect the involvement of local partners.
 They also submitted sets of two-year milestones in 2012 and 2014 outlining near-term restoration commitments.
 Phase III WIPs in 2017 will be designed to provide additional detail of restoration actions beyond 2017 and to ensure that the 2025 goals are met.

-To view this fact sheet in PDF format, please click the link below:You may need Adobe Reader to view files on this page.
+To view this fact sheet in PDF format, please click the link below:You may need a PDF reader to view some of the files on this page.
 See EPA’s About PDF page to learn more.